rieltzyc/V6/README.md

 # XMoods_Yourself-FINAL
-> Created by rifza
+> Created by RzLModz
 >
-> How to install
+> How to install in termux
 >
 > $pkg update && pkg upgrade
 >